svyas19/Learning_Journey/README.md

-📘 Learning Journey
+# 📘 Learning Journey

-This repository documents my learning journey in Mathematics, Coding, and AI/ML.
+This repository covers my learning journey in **Mathematics, Coding, and AI/ML**.
 It includes:
-✅ Personal notes on foundational and advanced topics
+✅ **Personal notes** on math fundamentals, coding, and AI/ML
-✅ References from online resources and LLMs
+✅ **References** from online resources and LLMs
-✅ Structured notebooks covering math, machine learning, and AI concepts
+✅ **Structured Jupyter Notebooks** for step-by-step learning

+---